ds4es/unit-response-oracle/env/README.md

-Will contain the Python executable files and installed libraries for your virtualenv environment
+To contain the Python executable files and installed libraries for the virtualenv environment